Skip to content

 What is the Cost of Living Increase for 2025?

-In mid-October 2024, the Social Security Administration (SSA) will announce the 2025 Cost of Living Increase.
+In mid-October 2024, the Social Security Administration (SSA) will announce the 2025 Cost of Living Adjustment.

-If inflationary pressures continue to build in the U.S. economy, it’s possible that the 2025 COLA will be even higher than 3.0%.
+If inflationary pressures continue to ease in the U.S. economy, it’s possible that the 2025 COLA will be less than 2.5%.

 We won’t know for sure until the third quarter of this year (2024).